sabondano/2048/README.md

 Once the server is running, you can visit:

-* `http://localhost:8080/webpack-dev-server/` to run your application.
+* `http://localhost:8080/webpack-dev-server/` to play the game.
-* `http://localhost:8080/webpack-dev-server/test.html` to run your test suite in the browser.
+* `http://localhost:8080/webpack-dev-server/test.html` to run the test suite in the browser.

 To build the static files: